 The data flow starts with the food company (parachain 1) sending their products.
-The sequential flow of the process is as follows.
-The food company (parachain 1) prepare the product consignment and hand it over to the logistics company (parachain 2).
+The sequential flow of this process is as follows: The food company (parachain 1) prepare the product consignment and hand it over to the logistics company (parachain 2).
 The food company makes the payment for the services of the logistics company through the payment service and obtains the transaction proof.
 Parachain 1, using XCMP, communicates to parachain 2 that the consignment has been handed over and provides proof of payment.
-This XCMP communication triggers the gossip process and informs all the nodes in the relay chain regarding the communication between parachain 1 and parachain 2.
+This XCMP communication triggers the gossip process and informs all nodes in the relay chain about the communication between parachain 1 and parachain 2.
 The collator of parachain 2 receives the message, and its validators would validate the message.
-The validators push the message to the relay chain using VMP if they accept the message.
-The logistic company moves the consignment to the grocery chain (parachain 3) warehouse.
-The logistic company will then communicate with the grocery chain regarding the delivery.
-It triggers the gossip process and shares the transaction details with other nodes in the relay chain.
+The validators push the message to the relay chain using the VMP if they accept the message.
+The logistics company moves the consignment to the grocery chain (parachain 3) warehouse.
+The logistics company then communicates with the grocery chain regarding delivery.
+This triggers the gossip process and shares the transaction details with other nodes in the relay chain.
 Parachain 3 then validates the received product, and validators confirm the message from parachain 2.
-If the validators accept the transaction, the grocery company gain ownership of the products, and the transaction details are pushed to the relay chain as blocks.
+If the validators accept the transaction, the grocery company gains ownership of the products, and the transaction details are pushed to the relay chain as blocks.
 The grocery company makes the payment for the product from the food company through the payment service, receives the payment confirmation, and communicates to parachain 1, which triggers the gossip process.
-Parachain 1 receives the message, validates the same and pushes the transaction as a block in the reply chain.
+Parachain 1 receives the message, validates it, and pushes the transaction as a block in the relay chain.
 The parachains can access all the relay chain transactions enabling them to know the status of their transaction.
 Figure \ref{sequence_d} shows the sequence diagram of the process.